Nevada Workers’ Compensation: How Workers’ Compensation Works in Nevada

 Deadlines for Reporting Workplace Injuries in Nevada

-When navigating Nevada’s workers’ compensation system, meeting deadlines is essential to avoid delays or denials.
+When navigating the Nevada workers’ compensation system, meeting deadlines is essential to avoid delays or denials.
 Nevada law requires employees to notify their employer of a workplace injury or illness within seven days of the incident or when they became aware of the injury, as outlined in NRS 616C.015.
-Prompt reporting—ideally on the same day—helps ensure the process moves smoothly.
+Prompt reporting (ideally on the same day) helps ensure the process moves smoothly.

 In addition to notifying your employer, employees must file their workers’ compensation claim within 90 days with the insurance company, as mandated by NRS 616C.020.
 Missing this critical deadline can result in claim denial or significant delays.